 That might seem like a big number — but remember that by selling immediately, you remove the potential investment risk and meet your goal of investment diversification*.

-Case 3 – Sell Your Shares 1 Year After Exercise and 2 Years After Grant
+Case 3 – Sell Your Incentive Stock Options 1 Year After Exercise and 2 Years After Grant

 A qualifying disposition of incentive stock options occurs when you sell your incentive stock options shares at least 1 year after exercising them and 2 years after they are granted.
 If the rules of a qualifying disposition are met, the difference between the exercise price and the final sales price is treated as a long-term capital gain.